5 Easy Techniques to the Perfect Vocal Tone

 Vocal tone is the unique sound, color, or timbre of your singing voice.

-There are tons of different uses of tone in pop music.
+What is good vocal tone?
+Well, there are tons of different uses of tone in pop music.

 For example: you could probably tell the difference between Sam Smith and Bruno Mars singing even though they can hit high notes.

 You might say that in general, Sam Smith’s vocal tone is whispery whereas Bruno Mars’ vocal tone is more brassy.

 Can you hear the difference in vocal tone of these two songs?

 Even though these two vocalists are singing some of the same high notes, what you’re hearing is the different vocal tones of these two singers!